Flexible Physical Camouflage Generation Based on a Differential Approach: Abstract

 \section{Abstract}

-This study introduces a novel approach to neural rendering, specifically tailored for adversarial camouflage, within an extensive 3D rendering framework.
-Our method, named FPA, goes beyond traditional techniques by faithfully simulating lighting conditions and material variations, ensuring a nuanced and realistic representation of textures on a 3D target.
+To achieve attacks on object detection in the physical world, many existing studies focus on adversarial camouflage generation techniques, which involve applying adversarial textures onto the surface of the target.
+However, the neural renderers used in previous works cannot realistically simulate the physical world, and most texture rendering processes are implemented on 2D images, without fully considering the influence of the structural information of 3D models on texture overlay.
+To address these challenges, we introduce a novel neural rendering approach specifically tailored for adversarial camouflage within a versatile 3D rendering framework.
+Our method, named Flexible Physical-camouflage Attack (FPA), goes beyond traditional techniques by faithfully simulating lighting conditions, material variations of the camouflage, the angle and distance between the target and the camera, ensuring a nuanced and realistic representation of textures on a 3D target.
 To achieve this, we employ a generative approach that learns adversarial patterns from a diffusion model.
-This involves incorporating a specially designed adversarial loss and covert constraint loss to guarantee the adversarial and covert nature of the camouflage in the physical world.
+This involves combining specially designed adversarial loss, smoothness loss, non-printable score loss, and concealment constraint loss to ensure the adversarial, printability, and concealable nature of camouflage in the physical world.
 Furthermore, we showcase the effectiveness of the proposed camouflage in sticker mode, demonstrating its ability to cover the target without compromising adversarial information.
 Through empirical and physical experiments, FPA exhibits strong performance in terms of attack success rate and transferability.
 Additionally, the designed sticker-mode camouflage, coupled with a concealment constraint, adapts to the environment, yielding diverse styles of texture.
 Our findings highlight the versatility and efficacy of the FPA approach in adversarial camouflage applications.